Why Our Technology Matters

 Why? — The Problem We Solve

 In our rapidly evolving world, we are confronted with numerous challenges that demand our attention and action.
 For decades, we have embraced various technologies with enthusiasm, often without fully grasping the long-term consequences of our choices.
+Current thermal systems rely on synthetic refrigerants and face fundamental constraints that create urgent commercial opportunity.

 A Global Issue resulting in Regulatory Phase-Downs & Compliance Burden